-Historically, Scotland was administered in units of burghs and parishes, however after 1889, counties were introduced alongside large and small burghs and counties of cities.
+Historically, Scotland was administered in units of burghs and parishes, however after 1889, counties (also known as shires) were introduced alongside large and small burghs and counties of cities.
 Between 1975 and 1996, Scotland was divided into regions and districts (with separate island areas).

 Scotland is currently divided into 33 registration counties.

 HCS Historic County Code ABN Aberdeenshire AGL Anglesey ANG Angus ANM Antrim ARG Argyllshire ARH Armagh AYS Ayrshire BNF Banffshire BED Bedfordshire BER Berkshire BRW Berwickshire BRN Brecknockshire BUC Buckinghamshire BTE Buteshire CRN Caernarfonshire CTN Caithness CMB Cambridgeshire CRD Cardiganshire CRM Carmarthenshire CHE Cheshire CLM Clackmannanshire CNW Cornwall CRT Cromartyshire CUM Cumberland DBH Denbighshire DRB Derbyshire DVN Devon DRS Dorset DWN Down DMF Dumfriesshire DUN Dunbartonshire